The Complete Military Moving Guide

 Make the most of your move financially

-Only use it for authorized expenses like gas and hotels.
+- Government Travel Charge Card (GTCC): Only use it for authorized PCS expenses like gas and hotels.
 Track your balance carefully, because misuse can result in non-reimbursement or penalties.

 - Monetary Allowance in Lieu of Transportation (MALT): The MALT is a mileage reimbursement that you can claim for one or two cars if you’re traveling with dependents.

-- Lodging: The number of authorized travel days is based on the official distance between duty stations (typically 350–400 miles per day).
+- Lodging: The number of authorized travel days is based on the official distance between duty stations.
 For each authorized travel day, you earn per diem, which is meant to cover lodging and meals en route.
 Be sure to ask for military discounts, too.

-- Temporary Lodging Allowance (TLA): You’re entitled to as much as 60 days of TLA on your arrival at your new station as you wait for your housing to be ready.
+- Temporary Lodging Allowance (TLA): You may be authorized for up to 60 days of TLA on your arrival at your new station as you wait for your housing to be ready.

 - Basic Allowance for Housing (BAH): If you will be living off-base, you may qualify for a BAH, which is non-taxable money to cover your rent and utilities.